tjvr/kurt/README.md

 ## Dependencies

-* [construct](http://construct.wikispaces.com/) — for defining the format.
-Available as "construct" in the Python package index, so if you have pip you can simply do:
+You'll need the awesome [construct](http://construct.wikispaces.com/) library — used for defining the format.
+Available as "construct" in the Python package index.

-        sudo pip install construct

 ## Usage